DamilolaArogundade/Global-Electronics-Retail-Analysis/README.md

 Thank you for viewing this project.
 I completed this project to showcase my data analysis skills using a data set from a fictitious company from Mavin Analystics.
 I am actively seeking data analyst roles and am open to new opportunities.
-If you are interested in discussing or have any feedback, I would love to hear from you.
+If you are interested in discussing opportunities or have any feedback, I would love to hear from you.

 ### Contact me